leaktk/scanner/README.md

 **single_branch**

-Sets the branch to clone and the scope of the gitleaks scan
+Sets the branch to clone and the scope of the gitleaks scan.

 * Type: `bool`
 * Supported by local scan: yes